 Liu Liange, has served as Chairman of the Board of Directors since July 2019.
 Mr. Liu joined the Bank in 2018.
 He served as Vice Chairman of the Board of Directors from October 2018 to July 2019 and President of the Bank from August 2018 to June 2019.
 Mr. Liu served as Vice Chairman and President of the Export-Import Bank of China from July 2015 to June 2018.
 Mr. Liu served as Vice President of the Export-Import Bank of China from March 2007 to February 2015.
 He also served as Director of the African Export-Import Bank from September 2007 to February 2015, Chairman of the Board of Supervisors of Sino-Italian Mandarin Capital Partners from March 2009 to June 2015, and Chairman of the Board of Directors of Regional Credit Guarantee and Investment Facility (Asia) from March 2014 to May 2015.
 Mr. Liu worked in the People's Bank of China for many years, successively serving as Deputy Director - General of the International Department of the People's Bank of China, President of the Fuzhou Central Sub-branch of the People's Bank of China and Director of the Fujian Branch of the State Administration of Foreign Exchange, Director General of the Anti-Money Laundering Bureau (the Security Bureau) of the People's Bank of China.
 Mr. Liu has been serving as President of Shanghai RMB Trading Unit since October 2018.
-He served as Vice Chairman of the Board of Directors of BOC Hong Kong (Holdings) Limited from December 2018 to July 2019 and has been serving as Chairman of the Board of Directors of BOC Hong Kong (Holdings) Limited since July 2019.
-Mr. Liu graduated from Graduate School of the People's Bank of China with a Master's Degree in Economics in 1987.
+He served as Vice Chairman of the Board of Directors of BOC Hong Kong (Holdings) Limited from December 2018 to July 2019 and has been serving as Chairman of the Board of Directors of BOC Hong Kong (Holdings) Limited from Qualter School of the People's Bank of China with a Master's Degree in Economics in 1987.
 He holds the title of Senior Economist.

 Wu Fulin, has served as Executive Director of the Bank since February 2019 and Executive Vice President of the Bank since December 2018.
 Mr. Wu joined the Bank in 2018.
 He served as Deputy General Manager of China Everbright Group Limited from March 2015 to October 2018.
 Mr. Wu also served as Chief Economist of China Everbright Group Limited (and its predecessor) from April 2013 to October 2018, Chairman of Sun Life Everbright Life Insurance Company Limited from July 2015 to October 2018.
-From September 2009 to March 2017, Mr. Wu served as General Manager of Strategies Management Department of China Everbright Group Limited (and its predecessor) and also served as Equity Director of Everbright Financial Holding Asset Management Company Limited from April 2010 to June 2017.
-He worked in China Everbright Bank for many years, and successively served as General Manager of Planning and Treasury Department and the Treasury Department of China Everbright Bank, General Manager of Kunming Branch of China Everbright Bank, General Manager of Shenzhen Branch of China Everbright Bank, General Manager of the Strategies Management Department of China Everbright Bank.
+From September 2009 to March 2017, Mr. Wu served as General Manager of Strategies Management Department of China Everbright Group Limited from April 2010 to June 2017.
+He worked in China Everbright Bank for many years, and successively served as General Manager of Planning and Treasury Department and the Treasury Department of China Everbright Bank, General Manager of Kunming Branch of China Everbright Bank, General Manager of Shenzhen Branch of China Everbright Bank, General Manager of Shenzhen Branch of China Everbright Bank, General Manager of Shenzhen Branch of China Everbright Bank, General Manager of Shenzhen Branch of China Everbright Bank.
 He graduated from Fudan University with a Doctor's Degree in Economics in 1995.
 He has qualification of associate researcher.